 Maullín, Los Lagos Region, southern Chile

-The three wetlands for this project were recently deiganted as a Western Hemisphere Shorebird Reserve Network (WHSRN) site totaling 1,370 hectares.
+To date, three wetlands for this project were designated as a Western Hemisphere Shorebird Reserve Network (WHSRN) sites, totaling 1,370 hectares.
 Two of these sites are now designated as Municipal Reserves, and the third should be soon.
 These sites support more than 1 percent of the biogeographic population of the Hudsonian Godwit.
-The site is also important high numbers of Whimbrels, Sanderlings, Yellowlegs, and other migratory shorebird species.
-Over 100 species of migratory and resident species of shorebirds and other waterbirds have been recorded.
+These reserves are also important to high numbers of Whimbrels, Sanderlings, Yellowlegs, and other migratory shorebird species.
+Over 100 species of migratory and resident species of shorebirds and waterbirds have been recorded.